Skip to main content

 (4) Section 4.
 The compensation committee.
 The compensation committee shall consist of four non-student members.
 The committee shall provide oversight and counsel to the president regarding compensation matters related to the senior leadership of the university.
 Matters to be brought to the committee include, but are not limited to, roles and responsibilities of senior leadership positions and position specifications; compensation strategy and comparison data; and any other compensation matter assigned by the board or the chair of the board.

 (5) Section 5.
 The governance committee.
-The governance committee shall consist of four non-student members.
+The governance committee shall consist of at least four non-student members.
 The committee shall consider and make recommendations to the board regarding matters pertaining to the organization of the board and involvement and role of trustees.
-Matters to be brought before the committee include, but are not limited to, the boards structure and operation; general governance policies and procedures; trustee orientation; workshops, retreats, and trustee development; the statement of expectations regarding trustee comportment within the board and with the president and internal and external constituencies; board officer elections; board self-assessment; and any other matter assigned to the committee by the board or the chair of the board.
+Matters to be brought before the committee include, but are not limited to, the board's structure and operation; general governance policies and procedures; trustee orientation; workshops, retreats, and trustee development; the statement of expectations regarding trustee comportment within the board and with the president and internal and external constituencies; board officer elections; board self-assessment; and any other matter assigned to the committee by the board or the chair of the board.

-(7) Section 7.
+(6) Section 7.
 The joint development committee.
 The joint development committee shall consist of no more than four voting members of the board of trustees and no more than five members selected by and from the Bowling Green state university foundation.
 The committee shall consider and make recommendations to the board on matters of policy and strategy pertaining to the university-wide integration of fund raising, alumni relations, communications, marketing and related efforts to foster positive relationships with students, alumni, and other key audiences; provide multiple opportunities for engagement; and generate involvement with and support for the mission of the university.
 The committee shall advise relevant university officers and monitor progress, performance, and the integration of fundraising efforts, alumni relations, communications and marketing strategies.
 Matters to be brought before the committee may include, but shall not be limited to fundraising and development policies; capital or comprehensive campaigns; acceptance of gifts; and other related matters assigned to the committee by the board of trustees or the chair of the board of trustees.

-(9) Other committees.
+(7) Other committees.
 All other committees shall be ad hoc with the term of office of each member terminating when the committee assignment is completed.

-(10) The chair or the vice chair of the board shall serve as an ex officio member of each committee of the board.
+(8) The chair or the vice chair of the board shall serve as an ex officio member of each committee of the board.

 (E) Administration of the university